 Gene Hammett: [01:16]

 Gene Hammett: [01:19]

 I am fantastic.
-Well I’m glad to have you at leaders in the trenches.
+Well, I’m glad to have you as leaders in the trenches.
 Tell us a little bit about you and who you serve.

 Gene Hammett: [01:36]

-Well alignment’s really important issue for companies and we know what it’s like when we don’t have alignment.
+Well, alignment’s a really important issue for companies and we know what it’s like when we don’t have alignment.
 So let’s what it’s like from your perspective when you have alignment at the highest levels.

 Deidre Paknad: [01:48]

 So one way to think about alignment is if everybody is actually on the same page and working in the same direction as an organization, we can achieve extraordinary things when only a few people understand what direction we’re headed.
 Maybe the leadership team knows what the strategic priorities are and everybody else is just doing what they did last week.
 We grow slower and we go slower.
-Ultimately, one of the big advantages that young company that startups have is they have an extraordinary amount of alignment on the mission and the metrics and it allows them to skyrocket past slower moving, less aligned, larger entities.
+Ultimately, one of the big advantages that young companies that startups have are they have an extraordinary amount of alignment on the mission and the metrics and it allows them to skyrocket past slower-moving, less aligned, larger entities.
 Right, but can’t get everybody galvanized around the plan.

 Gene Hammett: [02:29]